Work Visa for US: How to Apply for a Post Study Work Visa USA

 Optional Practical Training (OPT)

-You can begin the process for applying for OPT nine months after being enrolled, however, your employment cannot begin until you receive your Employment Authorization Document (EAD) specifically from the United States Citizenship and Immigration Services (USCIS) and have been enrolled for at least a year.
+OPT is an off-campus employment opportunity for F-1 students and these opportunities connect you with US organizations where you can gain hands-on experience in your major field of study.
+In America, work permit processes can begin nine months after being enrolled by applying for OPT, however, your employment cannot begin until you receive your Employment Authorization Document (EAD) specifically from the United States Citizenship and Immigration Services (USCIS) and have been enrolled for at least a year.
 The good news is you do not need a job offer to apply for an EAD and your OPT employment can occur anywhere in the US.

 Remember to apply early, as USCIS can take up to 90 days to process your application.
 Speak with your Designated School Official, or DSO, to learn more about your options for applying for OPT, how long can an international student stay in the US after graduation, and how you can gather the information you need for your application.